High-dimensional variable clustering based on maxima of a weakly dependent random process: A model for variable clustering

 Additionally, we establish a condition based on the extremal dependence of each cluster, which allows us to introduce a straightforward yet robust algorithm.
 This algorithm facilitates the comparison of pairwise extreme dependence between vector components, enabling us to draw informed conclusions about the dependence structures using only pairwise comparisons.
-It provides a practical means of assessing and quantifying the relationships among the various components of the vector, aiding in the analysis of complex high-dimensional data. \begin{Assumption}{$\mathcal{B}$} For every $g \in \{1,\dots, G\}$, the extreme value random vector $\normalfont{\textbf{X}}^{(\bar{O}_g)}$, where $\bar{O}_g$ is the maximal element of $\mathcal{L}(\normalfont{\textbf{Z}})$, exhibits dependence between all components {i.e.,}

-\end{Assumption} One sufficient condition to satisfy Condition \ref{ass:A} is to suppose that exponent measures of the extreme value random vectors $\textbf{X}^{(\bar{O}_g)}$ have nonnegative Lebesgue densities on the nonnegative orthant $[0,\infty)^{d_g} \setminus \{\textbf{0}^{(\bar{O}_g)}\}$, for every $g \in \{1, \dots, G\}$.
-This condition implies that the components within a cluster are together extremes.
+It provides a practical means of assessing and quantifying the relationships among the various components of the vector, aiding in the analysis of complex high-dimensional data. \begin{Assumption}{$\mathcal{B}$} For every $g \in \{1,\dots, G\}$, the extreme value random subvector $\normalfont{\textbf{X}}^{(\bar{O}_g)}$ of $\normalfont{\textbf{X}}$ where the latter is given in Definition \ref{def:AI_block_models} and $\bar{O}_g$ is the maximal element of $\mathcal{O}((\normalfont{\textbf{Z}}_t, t\in \mathbb{Z}))$ in Theorem \ref{thm:unicity}, exhibits dependence between all of its components. \end{Assumption} One sufficient condition to satisfy Condition \ref{ass:A} is to suppose that the exponent measure of the random subvector $\textbf{X}^{(\bar{O}_g)}$ has nonnegative Lebesgue densities on the nonnegative orthant $[0,\infty)^{d_g} \setminus \{\textbf{0}^{(\bar{O}_g)}\}$, for every $g \in \{1, \dots, G\}$ (see, e.g., \cite{engelke2020graphical} and the associated discussions).
+This condition implies that components within a cluster are simultaneously large.
 Various classes of tractable extreme value distributions satisfy Condition \ref{ass:A}.
-These popular models, commonly used for statistical inference, include the asymmetric logistic model (\cite{10.1093/biomet/77.2.245}), the asymmetric Dirichlet model (\cite{10.2307/2345748}), the pairwise Beta model (\cite{COOLEY20102103}) or the Hüsler Reiss model (\cite{HUSLER1989283}).
+These popular models, commonly used for statistical inference, include the asymmetric logistic model (\cite{tawn1990}), the asymmetric Dirichlet model (\cite{10.2307/2345748}), the pairwise Beta model (\cite{COOLEY20102103}) or the Hüsler Reiss model (\cite{husler1989maxima}).